What Are Cracked Nails?

 Avoid nail products that contain toluene and formaldehyde, two especially harsh chemicals.
-Biotin, a B vitamin pill you can buy over the counter, could help heal your nails.
-You shouldn't take it if you're pregnant.
-If your nails are still cracked after 6 months, see your doctor.
+Biotin, a B vitamin supplement, could help heal your nails.
+But you shouldn't take it if you're pregnant.
+If your nails are still cracking after 6 months, see your doctor.

 If you spend a lot of time with your hands in and out of water, like washing dishes, your fingernails can start to split.

-If spending too much time with your hands in water is the cause of your cracked nails, you may also have:
+If this is the cause of your cracked nails, you may also have: